refinedev/refine/documentation/tutorial/next-steps/cli/react-router/material-ui/index.md

 ## Installation

-At the beginning of the tutorial, we've already installed the `@refinedev/cli` but if you've missed this step, you can use the below command to install it easily:
+At the beginning of the tutorial, we've already installed the `@refinedev/cli` but if you've missed this step, use the below command to install it easily:

 <InstallPackagesCommand args="@refinedev/cli" />